How Often Should Adults Book a Dental Hygienist Appointment?

 How to Maintain Good Oral Health Between Appointments

-- Brush twice daily — Use a fluoride toothpaste and brush for at least two minutes each time.
+Brush twice daily — Use a fluoride toothpaste and brush for at least two minutes each time.
+An electric toothbrush may be more effective at removing plaque for some individuals, but correct technique is more important than the type of brush used.

-- Clean between your teeth daily — Interdental brushes or floss help remove plaque from between the teeth.
+Clean between your teeth daily — Interdental brushes or floss help remove plaque and food debris from between the teeth where a toothbrush cannot reach.
+Your hygienist can recommend the most suitable size and type of interdental brush for your needs.

-- Limit sugary foods and drinks — Frequent sugar consumption contributes to both tooth decay and plaque formation.
+Limit sugary foods and drinks — Frequent sugar consumption contributes to both tooth decay and plaque formation.
+Reducing the frequency of sugar intake, rather than just the quantity, is particularly important.

-- Stay hydrated — Drinking water throughout the day supports saliva production.
+Stay hydrated — Drinking water throughout the day supports saliva production, which plays a natural role in protecting the teeth and gums.

 Key Points to Remember

-- Most adults benefit from seeing a dental hygienist every six months, though some may need more or less frequent visits.
+- Most adults benefit from seeing a dental hygienist every six months, though some may need more or less frequent visits depending on their individual oral health.

-- The ideal frequency should be determined by a dental professional following a clinical assessment.
+- The ideal frequency should be determined by a dental professional following a clinical assessment of your gums, teeth, and overall risk factors.

-- Regular hygienist appointments play a key role in preventing gum disease, one of the most common oral health conditions among adults.
+- Regular hygienist appointments play a key role in preventing gum disease, which is one of the most common oral health conditions among adults.

 - Factors such as smoking, diabetes, medication, and previous gum disease may mean you benefit from more frequent visits.